MichalinaKrzyzak/manual_testing_portfolio/Documentation/TestExecutionReport.md

 | TC_BOL_005   | Verify Registered User Checkout Process            | Passed  | User logged in and checkout completed successfully.        |

 ## Summary Comments
-- All of test cases passed.
+- All of the test cases passed.

 *This report summarizes the manual test execution for bol.com.*